variadico/noti/docs/noti.md

 "Script".
 Finally, go to the application page.
 Look for "API Token/Key".
 This is what you'll set `NOTI_PUSHOVER_TOK` to.

+## Using Pushsafer

+Log into your [Pushsafer] account.
+Next, look for the "Private or Alias Key".
+That's what you'll set `NOTI_PUSHSAFER_KEY` to.

 # Using Simplepush

 Install the Simplepush Android app to get your Simplepush key.